pudly/schmopera-hugo/content/articles/dont-miss-kaufmann-at-the-movies.md

 ---
-title: "Don't miss: Kaufmann at the movies"
+title: "Don&#039;t miss: Kaufmann at the movies"
 ---

 As part of its [*Music at the Movies*](https://www.cineplex.com/Events/MusicAtTheMovies) series, Cineplex is presenting *Jonas Kaufmann: My Italy*, a concert documentary by Andy Sommers featuring the famed tenor.
 The doc plays on **July 26, 2017** at select theatres across Canada, and you can [find showtimes here](https://www.cineplex.com/Movie/jonas-kaufmann-my-italy).